-Down on the lower end of Nvidia's new 10-series graphics card spectrum are the GTX 1050 and GTX 1050 Ti.
-They're essentially replacing the GTX 960 and GTX 950 from the 900-series with parts that consume less power and are cheaper to manufacture.
+Down on the lower end of the spectrum for Nvidia's Pascal based GPUs, are the GTX 1050 and GTX 1050 Ti.
+They've essentially replaced the GTX 960 and GTX 950 from the 900-series with parts that consume less power and are cheaper to manufacture.
 The older cards have more CUDA cores, however the newer ones are clocked higher.
 Nvidia's new budget cards are roughly equivalent in performance to their predecessors, but you'll find them for way cheaper.

-Running on the GP107 architecture and 14nm process compared to the GP106 and 16nm on the other 10-series cards, the GTX 1050 Ti is smaller and runs at less power.
-Despite lower clock speeds than the equivalent 900-series GPUs, the GTX 1050 Ti will be better with memory bandwidth.
+Running on the GP107 architecture and 14nm process compared to the GP106 and 16nm on the other 10-series cards, the GTX 1050 Ti is smaller and uses less power.
+Despite lower clock speeds than the equivalent 900-series GPUs, the GTX 1050 Ti is better at managing memory bandwidth.
 The smaller size benefits you by making the card way cheaper than graphics cards from a couple of years ago.

-So, if you're looking for some decent gaming performance at a price of under $150, the GTX 1050 Ti is a good option for you.
+So, if you're looking for some decent gaming performance around the $150 to $175 mark, the GTX 1050 Ti is a good option for you.
 The 4GB of GDDR5 VRAM is pretty good for a budget card, and you'll find a memory speed of 7Gbps on the reference card from Nvidia.
 The base clock on the reference card is 1290MHz, and the boost clock is 1392MHz.
 Below you'll find the best deals on the Internet from the various GTX 1050 Ti manufacturers.
 They'll mostly have custom specifications, including higher clock speeds and the company's own cooling system.